 If this letter was written in the AD 90s, as many scholars speculate, Emperor Domitian (ruled AD 81-96) was leading Rome through one of the most intense periods of persecution against Christians.

-John seems to portray Jesus as our defense attorney in heaven, who’s working for us and who “has the Father’s ear” (2:1).
+John seems to portray Jesus as our defense attorney in heaven, who is working for us and “has the Father’s ear” (2:1).
 Is that how you think it really works in heaven, or is John doing something else?

-What an odd way to put it: “There’s one way to tell if we really know God: we obey him” (2:3).
-There’s a love song a lady sings that goes something like this: “to know him is to love him, and I do.”
-But “to know him is to obey him” sounds odd, and maybe even uncomfortable.
+What an odd way to put it: “There’s one way to tell if we really know God: We obey him” (2:3).
+But “to know him is to obey him,” to paraphrase a song, sounds odd and maybe even uncomfortable.
 What do you think John means by what he said?

 Why do you think John would tell young adults, “You’ve won your battle with Evil” (2:13)?
 No one on earth is beyond the reach of Satan or any other kind of evil.

-It comes as a surprise to many people that the Antichrist is a no-show in the book of Revelation.
-Jesus doesn’t mention him, either.
+It comes as a surprise to many people that the antichrist is a no-show in the book of Revelation.
+Jesus doesn’t mention him either.
 Nor does Paul, who wrote almost half the books in the New Testament.
-How do you react to the idea of an end-time Antichrist after reading everything the Bible has to say about him by name, antichristos, in Greek, the language of the New Testament?
-Here is every Bible verse that mentions him by name.
+How do you react to the idea of an end-times antichrist after reading everything the Bible has to say about him by name, antichristos, in Greek, the language of the New Testament?
+Here is every Bible verse that mentions him by name:

 - “People who don’t believe in Jesus aren’t speaking for God.
 They don’t have God’s Spirit.
 They have a spirit that’s antichrist.
 You’ve heard an antichrist is coming.
 Well, that spirit is already here” (1 John 4:3).